 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 management (WCM).
 On one hand, they are both designed to manage content.
 On the other, they are optimized for different business purposes.

-When comparing ECM vs. WCM, ECM manages unstructured information, typically business documents, within an organization.
+When comparing ECM vs. WCM through your decision-making process, ECM manages unstructured information, typically business documents, within an organization.
 At its core, ECM is a shared repository -- an electronic file system on steroids designed for day-to-day business operations.
 It focuses solely on content production.

-Content delivery in ECM is done through the applications, such as desktop tools and viewers, that access the repository.
+Content delivery in ECM throughout the content lifecycle is done through the applications, such as desktop tools and viewers, that access the repository.
 The target audience is people working inside a corporate firewall, as well as with predefined partners connected through an extended enterprise.

 ECM stores digital files within sets of nested folders, and it secures them with hierarchical access control lists.
 ECM features essential library services, enabling authenticated users to check files into and out of the repository, alerting others about file sharing conflicts and providing methods for resolving them.
 It often supports workflow and content categorization capabilities.

 WCM governs digital experience